Looking for a go-to agreed-upon CDP definition from industry experts — the answer to the still-popular question: “What

 - 3) B2C marketers should start with a comprehensive data management strategy.
 In fact, we believe that successfully implementing a CDP depends on having that kind of strategy in place in order to enumerate and prioritize your use cases that will then be the basis of selecting the right CDP for your organization.

 - 4) Marketers often have to do more legwork than expected in setting up a CDP, but the “why” behind this matters a lot.
 For example, if IT promised a feed of transactional data that, upon importing, turned out to have a bunch of issues, the CDP did indeed reveal that issue which can be a blocker to standing up a use case, but it’s more a reflection of the state of data management than a buyer’s mistake or a CDP failing.

 As you can see, the confusion around CDPs isn’t limited to buyers.

 The well-known analyst firms haven’t agreed on a single CDP definition, and, even within analyst firms, there are varying predictions for how valuable a CDP will be.

-Without a clear definition of what is and isn’t a CDP, we get long lists of “CDPs” when, arguably, there are many that are more complimentary than competitive (somewhat accessible to other systems, but not fully integrated like legit CDPs).
+Without a clear definition of what is and isn’t a CDP, we get long lists of “CDPs” when, arguably, there are many that are more complimentary than competitive.
+(That is to say, somewhat accessible to other systems, but not fully integrated like legit CDPs).

 Problem: Marketers (and other teams) not getting CDP guidance they need

 The CDP is in a unique category of its very own.
 Many of its features have existed (and do exist) in other solutions, but haven’t previously been brought together to solve for this particular problem: